 - Applications for property and affairs/health and welfare attorneys

 Next step?
 Just get in touch with us via

 Amy is the Partner in charge of the Court of Protection (CoP) and Mental Health Law department having established the offering at the firm.
 Amy has been a Solicitor at CJCH for over 4 years, and has been specialising in the areas of Mental Health Law and Court of Protection for Welfare for over 8 years.Get in touch ›

-Sadé is a trainee solicitor here at CJCH Solicitors having joined the Firm in August 2018 to undertake the final seat of her training contract.
-She now specialises in Court of Protection for welfare matters.Get in touch ›
+Sadé is a solicitor here at CJCH Solicitors having joined the Firm in August 2018.
+She specialises in Court of Protection for welfare matters.Get in touch ›

 John advises Private Clients in the areas of Wills & Probate, Power of Attorney, Deputyship, and Residential Conveyancing.
 Although specialising in Private Client services since 2013, he has been with CJCH since 2003, and has been a Qualified Solicitor since 2010.Get in touch ›

 Sarah joined CJCH in 2018 as a general admin support team member.
 She now supports the greater Mental Health team with a specific focus on the Court of Protection team as the department administrator.Get in touch ›

 Have a question or query for a member of our team.
 Please feel free to get in touch.